The Who, What, Where, When and Sometimes, Why.

 While you’re breastfeeding, the tissue in your breasts may appear dense on a mammogram, making it hard to read.
 So, it’s best to wait until after you stop breastfeeding to get a routine screening mammogram.

-Discuss the best timing to get a mammogram with your health care provider if you’re due for screening.
+Discuss the best timing to get a mammogram with your health care provider if you’re due for a screening.

 If you find a lump or other change in your breast while you’re breastfeeding, see your health care provider.